 Join us for what promises to be a memorable Symposium and a first in Africa!

 YOUR REGISTRATION FEE INCLUDES

-Accompanying persons are welcome to join the Welcome Reception (ZAR R250 per person) and Gala Dinner (ZAR 500 per person) at an additional fee.
+Accompanying persons are welcome to join the Welcome Reception (ZAR R250 per person) and Winelands Dinner (ZAR 450 per person) at an additional fee.
 When registering, the main delegate will need to register the accompanying person(s) for the relevant social event options.

 Accompanying persons will not be issued with a name badge and will therefore not have access to symposium sessions, tea- and lunch breaks.
 Event tickets for the accompanying person(s) will be placed in an envelope and given to the main delegate upon on-site registration.